 - The risk of my death and the love for my family are too great that I cannot jump in to try and save a complete stranger.

 - That person is my child and my love for them is too deep.
-If I die we will be together in heaven.
+If I die we will come together again in the heavens.
 I will jump in regardless of the risk.

 I believe these are all examples of acting based on love.
 However they may not be a complete enough accounting of all the love in a persons heart at the time.
 For example in the first conclusion did the person consider the impacts to their family and friends if they died?
 We must be careful to consider all the people impacted by our actions.
 But even if the person did consider everyone impacted, they still may have come to the same conclusion.
 And we are left with the realization that given the same situation two people can come to very different conclusions on how to act, based on the love in both of their hearts at the time.
 A love that is continuously being shaped and molded by our lived experiences.

 The last conclusion also shows how our beliefs can affect our actions.
-The belief in a heaven.
-Could the decision be different if that person had no belief in a heaven?
+The belief in a life after death.
+Could the decision be different if that person had no belief in such an existence?
 Certainly.
 But that does not mean the person would not act, albeit in possibly some other way, based on other loving beliefs they held.
-You do not need to believe in a heaven or a god to act with love in your heart.
+You do not need to believe in the heavens or a god to act with love in your heart.

 Now if one always prioritizes their own well-being over that of others, regardless of the situation, I would question their love for others.
 I would question whether they have a healthy self-love or an excessive, narcissistic one.
 Likewise if one is always prioritizing other’s well-being over that of their own I would question their love for themselves.
 I would question if they have a mental illness such as depression or a low sense of self-worth.
 However it is not a zero-sum game.
 Love for others need not conflict with the love for oneself and vice-versa although I believe there are occasions, like in the example above, where that may be the case.
 Just as there are occasions when our love for one person conflicts with the love for another.
 Such situations have no easy answers.
 Instead I believe it is our willingness to consider the well-being or happiness of everyone impacted by our choices, and act based on those considerations that is of the greatest import to The Greatest Love.